sanel/declutter/README.md

 Also regardingy privacy, be aware that `outline.com` **can see** what you browse.
 I'm not affiliated with `outline.com` in any way.

+## Restriction Hacking

+As from May 2019 (at least the period I was able to track), `outline.com` will report for some sites this:
+`We're sorry, but this URL is not supported by Outline`.

+To bypass it, use some url shortener (like https://bitly.com) and short destination url.
+Pass that shortened url to declutter and it will be able to render the content again.

 ## Bug reports & patches